Human Meat: 33+ Best Cannibal Movies

 Bone Tomahawk is a horror Western film from controversial filmmaker S. Craig Zahler.

-A small-town sheriff (Kurt Russell) in the old West leads a posse whose mission is to rescue the town doctor, who’s been kidnapped by a troglodyte clan of cannibalistic savages who live in the “Valley of the Starving Men” deep in the remote desert.
+A small-town sheriff in the old West leads a posse whose mission is to rescue the town doctor after she was kidnapped by a troglodyte clan of cannibalistic savages.
+Scream kings Kurt Russell, Patrick Wilson, David Arquette and Sid Haig appear.
 All Horror says “This movie may be mostly a Western, but the brief horror it does offer packs a punch.”

 Raw (2016)

-Raw is a French horror drama film from director and screenwriter Julia Ducournau.
+Raw is a French horror movie from writer/director Julia Ducournau.

-A young woman named Justine who was raised in a fanatically strict vegetarian household travels off to veterinary school, where the hazing ritual involves swallowing a raw rabbit kidney.
+Justine was raised as a vegetarian but when she starts veterinary school, she gets her first taste of meat during a hazing ritual.
 To her horror, her first taste of real animal flesh leads to an insatiable desire to eat more and more meat.
 She sneaks off with a friend to eat a furtive hamburger, but it’s still not enough—what she lusts for more than anything is raw human flesh.
-Raw is so graphic that at a screening in Sweden, over 30 people left the theater before it was over, and there were several reports of fainting and vomiting.
-At a screening in Toronto, two people allegedly fainted.
-This film is obviously not for those with weak stomachs.

 The Bad Batch (2016)

-In a remote Texas desert wasteland that is located outside the newly redrawn boundaries of the United States is where all of society’s rejects live—which is why they are known as the “Bad Batch.”
+In a remote Texas wasteland located outside the newly redrawn boundaries of the United States, all of society’s rejects (the “Bad Batch) live.
 A young woman named Arlen (Suki Waterhouse) gets kidnapped by cannibals and must use her wits to survive.
-The film also stars Keanu Reeves and Jim Carrey.
-It won the Special Jury Prize at the 73rd Annual Venice International Film Festival.
+The film also stars Keanu Reeves as a cult leader and won the Special Jury Prize at the 73rd Annual Venice International Film Festival.

 Bones and All (2022)